mazik/corona-tracker/README.md

     - Enable Developer mode from the top right corner of the Extensions page
     - Use Load unpacked option to select the generated `dist` directory

+## Mozilla Firefox
+  Don't worry if you are running Mozilla Firefox as the CORONAVIRUS - COVID-19 extension is now also available for Mozilla Firefox.
+You can find it in the `firefox` [branch](https://github.com/mazik/corona-tracker/tree/firefox) or directly from the [Mozilla Firefox Add-ons marketplace](https://addons.mozilla.org/en-US/firefox/addon/coronavirus-covid-19/).

 ## Note
   There's a difference between the code in the `master` branch and `webstore` branch.
 When the `master` branch was submitted to Google Chrome webstore, it was pending for a review and it was quite a long time.
 This is because of the `broadHost` permission on the `content.js` that requires to switch extesion icon between the browser light and dark mode.